zsparal/api-documentation/source/connect/onboarding.rst

 .. image:: images/Connect-Onboarding-ClientLinks.png
    :class: boxed-in-dark-mode

 The call returns the ``clientLink`` to redirect the customer to the authorization screen (as above).
-If it’s a new customer, an organization will be created, the OAuth app authorized and your customer will be logged into their newly created Mollie Dashboard.
+If it is a new customer, an organization will be created, the OAuth app authorized and your customer will be logged into their newly created Mollie Dashboard.

 For existing organizations, the OAuth authorize screen will be shown.
 In both scenarios, the customer returns to the ``redirect_url`` of your OAuth application, and the regular